 Spring Orientation—Upon your arrival to Gordon, we will greet you in Lane Student Center, located next to the A J Gordon Memorial Chapel, and our O-staff will guide you to your residence hall for move in from there.

 Fall – You will be directed by our O-Staff to your residence hall, then to our Woodland parking lot where there will be a shuttle to return you to the main campus area near the Chapel.

 Spring - Arrive and park in the A. J. Gordon Memorial Chapel parking lot and after you check-in, our O-staff will direct you to your residence hall and the nearest parking area where you can leave your car.
 Don't forget to register your vehicle if you are keeping one on campus!

 How do I find out who my roommate(s) is/are?

-In mid-summer you will receive an email from the Housing Director, or as soon as possible in the January transition period when housing is assigned.
-In it you will find your room and roommate assignment as well as some other helpful information about residence life.
+In mid-summer you will receive an email from the Housing Director.
+For January arrival, housing assignment begins in early December and continues through until arrival and is also sent by email.
+In the email you will find your room and roommate assignment as well as some other helpful information about residence life.

 Are there events scheduled for my family?

 Fall Orientation -- There are activities for family members on Friday and Saturday including a Welcome Tent with area information, a Sibling Program for any younger siblings who may be traveling with you, and programming for families and students.
 The final event for family members is the Signing Ceremony, after which families will be given "transition time" to say their goodbyes before departing the campus.
 The parent and family portion of Orientation is concluded by 5 p.m. on Saturday.